Dane County Lakes and Watershed Commission

 Pam Porter (County Executive’s designee since 2013)

 Pam is a life-long environmentalist, swimmer, canoeist and dog lover with a M.S. in Agronomy from the University of Wisconsin Madison, on the management of switchgrass, a native perennial grass.
-She is Principal at P Squared Group, an environmental consulting firm focusing on climate and energy solutions.
+Pam is a Research Manager at the University of Wisconsin, Center for Integrated Agriculture.
+She is also Founder of P Squared Group, an environmental consulting firm focusing on climate and energy solutions.
 Previously she served as executive assistant to Dane County Executive Kathleen Falk and senior staffer to Wisconsin Governor Jim Doyle and Elizabeth Burmaster, Wisconsin State Superintendent of Public Instruction.
 One of her favorite water places is her front yard, the mighty Yahara River and nearby Lake Monona.

 Susan West (Citizen representing Cities and Villages outside of Madison since 2011)